-COURSE OUTCOMES: After successful completion of this course, student will be able to:
+COURSE OUTCOMES: After successful completion of this course, the students will be able to:

-- CO1: Understand the operational aspects of various drives and apply an appropriate electric drives for various industrial applications. - CO2: Understand the different types of heating and welding techniques. - CO3: Design illumination system for proper lighting system under given circumstances. - CO4: Understand the basic principle of traction systems and different braking techniques used in electric traction. - CO5: Understand the basic principle and applications of electrolytic process.
+- CO1. understand the operational aspects of various drives and apply an appropriate electric drives for various industrial applications. - CO2. understand the different types of heating and welding techniques. - CO3. design illumination system for proper lighting system under given circumstances. - CO4. understand the basic principle of traction systems and different braking techniques used in electric traction. - CO5. understand the basic principle and applications of electrolytic process.